Looking for the perfect chocolatey teatime snack? This moist Chocolate Chip Loaf Cake is easy to whip up and hits the spot every time.

 - Salt.
 To ramp up all the other flavors.

-- Mini Chocolate Chips.
+- Mini chocolate chips.
 Dark chocolate or semi-sweet.
-Mini is preferred for better distribution of chocolate, but regular sized chips work too.
+Mini is preferred for better distribution of chocolate, but regular-sized chips can work too.
+They are heavier and tend to sink to the bottom, so if you’re using regular chocolate chips, add more to the top.

 Chocolate Chip Loaf Cake Tips and Tricks